timhansendev/vscodium-builder/README.md

 export VERSION="0.1.8"

 # Build our container first with our toolchain.
-buildah bud -f vscode_builder -t $CONTAINERNAME:$VERSION
+podman build -f vscode_builder -t $CONTAINERNAME:$VERSION
 # Run the toolchain container and build script to build from source.
 Mount /home/ to move the resulting binary onto your local fs.
 podman run -v ./output/:/home/:Z $CONTAINERNAME:$VERSION